johanneshilden/lets-parse/json-combinator/README.md

 > Whitespace can be inserted between any pair of tokens.

-We also want to allow whitespace characters inserted before the actual value being parsed.
+We want to allow whitespace characters inserted before the actual value being parsed.
 I am therefore going to wrap the `jsonValue` parser in another function which will serve as the main API for the library.

 ```haskell
 -- | Decode JSON data, ignoring leading blank space.